solidi/hl-mods/workspace/plan/learnings.md

 1. An [updated command list](https://sturmbot.org/index.php/dod-turtorials/day-of-defeat-commands/105-day-of-defeat-common-player-commands-cvars) in November 2023 of Half-Life.
 1. A very good example of [waypoint generation](https://sturmbot.org/index.php/sturmbot-tutorials/strumbot-waypoint-tutorials/74-original-sturmbot-guide) on the HPB bot framework.
 1. [Here is a good](https://twhl.info/wiki/page/VERC%3A_MP3_playing_entity_with_Steam) tutorial on how to play mp3s in Half-Life.
+1. Use `info locals`, `info args` and `info variables` to list out [certain variables](https://stackoverflow.com/questions/6261392/printing-all-global-variables-local-variables) using gdb for debugging.